RfidResearchGroup/proxmark3/doc/T5577_Guide.md

 know is that with the T5577, data is read/written one complete block at a time.
 Each block holds 32 bits of data (hence the binary output shown)

-Since we know that the card has data and configuration blocks, lets say away from those while we learn how to read and write.
+Since we know that the card has data and configuration blocks, lets stay away from those while we learn how to read and write.
 I suggest you follow along and perform each command and check the results as we go.